detectlanguage/detectlanguage-php/README.md

 )
 ```

-### Simple language detection
+### Detect single code

-If you need just a language code you can use `simpleDetect`.
+If you need just a language code you can use `detectCode`.
 It returns just the language code.

 ```php
 $languageCode = DetectLanguage::detectCode("Dolce far niente");